Project K-Bar: Info and FAQ

 Q: So how many bars are there in Seattle?

-A: The number is constantly changing of course, but by the definition above, there are approximately 800 bars within the seattle city limits.
-(There are a little under 2,000 restaurants in Seattle.
+A: The number is constantly changing of course, but by the definition above, there are approximately 900 bars within the seattle city limits at any given time.
+(There are approximately 2,000 restaurants in Seattle.
 About 50% of those close within the first 3 years, and about 20% of them survive at least 10 years.)
+For more significant numbers, see my stats page.

 Q: Do you always take pictures of the bar?
 Do you always write about the bar?